mqtlam/image-annotation-tool/README.md

 python evaluate_task.py unique_task_id
 ```

-The default arguments assume the classes are "Correct", "Plausible" and "Incorrect".
 The script will print out the counts for these classes as well as the total.